ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 We want to load the minimum spring-boot infrastructure as possible and still ensure accurate tests.

-There are a few that can be used.
+There are a few that can be done:

 1. If tests are related to a DB.
 Use `@DataMongoTest` or equivalent JPA runner with `@Import` annotation.
 2. If tests are related to Web/Controller.
 Use `@WebFluxTest` or equivalent Spring MVC runner.
+If you want to use embedded MongoDB with it use `@AutoConfigureDataMongo`.
+Most other systems also have annotations starting with `@AutoConfigure{systemName}`
 3. **Important**: If tests require initializing a single bean.
 Use `@ExtendWith(SpringRunner.class)` with `@Import` to specify the bean to initialize.
-4. If `@SpringBootTest` is required, try to use it in combination with `@Import` or `@ContextConfiguration` to limit beans creation.
-5. The best case: Aim for Tests that are purely java based and do not involve spring boot.
+4. The best case: Aim for Tests that are purely java based and do not involve spring boot.
 This isn't possible for every scenario.

+# **Speeding up @SpringBootTest and avoiding @DirtiesContext** (Saved 25% running time)

+`@DirtiesContext` is an annotation that recreated the Spring Context after each test or each test class.
+To avoid using `@DirtiesContext`, make sure all your tests don't depend on the same data.
+For this, you can wrap your data creation in a [test data factory](/test-data-factories) and ensure the data produced is random.

+As previously mentioned, one should avoid using `@SpringBootTest` but in case you can't do without it, make sure you use `WebEnvironment.MOCK`  without `@DirtiesContext`.

+`@SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.MOCK)`

+Try to use it in combination with `@Import` or `@ContextConfiguration` to limit beans creation.

 ***